-Future Conditions with the Proposed Action: The minority population of Phillips County exceeds 50 percent; however, no residential, commercial, or industrial areas exist within or adjacent to the proposed project area.
+Future Conditions with the Proposed Action: The minority population of Mississippi County does not exceed 50 percent.
 Under the preferred alternative, construction activities would take place entirely within an outside bend of the existing river channel.
 Swift currents along outside bends are not conducive to recreation, fishing, or significant use by the public.
 The Preferred Alternative would have no direct disproportionately high or adverse human health or environmental effects on any minority and/or low-income populations as per E.O.
 12898.